-Can I make a donation of an artwork to the collection or to Museum of Contemporary Craft?
-Gifts of art to PNCA and Museum of Contemporary Craft will be evaluated on a case-by-case basis.
-Contact Nicole Nathan for details.
+May I make a donation of a work of art to PNCA's collection?
+Gifts of art to PNCA will be evaluated on a case-by-case basis.
+Contact Ashley Gibson, firstname.lastname@example.org, for details.

 Does PNCA accept books and periodicals?
 Yes, PNCA accepts books and reading materials for the library on an individual basis.
-Please contact Dan McClure for further information.
+Please contact Serenity Ibsen for further information.

 Does PNCA accept donations of food and beverages?
 Yes, PNCA accepts gifts of food, beverages, and especially wine for College receptions and events.
-Please contact Melinda Stoops if you or your business is interested in supporting PNCA in this way.
+Please contact Lauren Creany email@example.com if you or your business is interested in supporting PNCA in this way.

 The following information is intended to generally inform the donor, and may not be applicable to all non-cash charitable contributions.
 Please consult your tax advisor for questions concerning donations of tangible personal property.

 In general, IRS tax law allows individuals who give a gift in kind to the College to claim a charitable contribution deduction for the fair market value of the gift.
 Refer to IRS Publication 561 titled “Determining the Value of Charitable Property” and Publication 526 titled “Charitable Contributions” for more information.